paranext/paranext/README.md

 ### Patches failing to apply: `error: while searching for ... ?`

-If you run commands that patch the repositories and encounter an error like the following:
+If you run commands that patch the repositories and encounter an error like the following (`?` at the end of each line):

 ```
 error: while searching for: